 There are two main types of stem cell therapy used for orthopedic conditions:

-• Adipose-derived stem cells (ADSCs) – These are collected from the patient’s belly fat using liposuction.
+- Adipose Stem Cell Therapy in Scottsdale – These are collected from the patient’s belly fat using liposuction and administered at our Scottsdale clinic.
 ADSCs are an abundant source of mesenchymal stem cells with robust regenerative abilities.

 Let’s look at how stem cell therapy can treat some common pickleball injuries.